cheetahlb/cheetah-quic-tofino/README.md

-# Cheetah with QUIC: P4-Tofino code
+# Stateless Cheetah with QUIC: P4-Tofino code

-We implemented Cheetah in P4 on the Tofino to load balancer QUIC connections by storing the Cheetah cookie in the connection ID of the QUIC packet headers.
+We implemented Stateless Cheetah in P4 on the Tofino to load balancer QUIC connections by storing the Cheetah cookie in the connection ID of the QUIC packet headers.

 ## Code organization